 Over to You

 You can experiment with alternative looks for your site by using a sidebar.
-It can also be a fun opportunity to experiment with new features, such as adding custom elements or adverts to individual pages or showing your most popular articles.
+It can also be fun to experiment with new features, such as adding custom elements or adverts to individual pages or showing your most popular articles.

 It should be more than just about style when trying out a new navigation layout; it should also be about utility.
 After all, the main goal of a navigation tool is to make life easier for your consumers.